aurora-is-near/near-web3-provider/README.md

         network_id: "99",
         skipDryRun: true,
         provider: function() {
-            return new NearProvider("https://rpc.nearprotocol.com", keyStore, 'accounttest', nearNetworkId)
+            return new NearProvider(url, keyStore, accountId, nearNetworkId)
         },
     }
   }
 }
 ```
+See [key store documentation](https://github.com/nearprotocol/nearlib/blob/master/lib/key_stores/index.d.ts) for other options.

-## Limitations and differences from Ethereum providers
+## Differences from Ethereum providers

+NEAR Protocol is a sharded, proof-of-stake blockchain.
+Keeping that in mind, some Ethereum concepts are naturally not shared with NEAR; for example, there is no concept of uncle blocks, pending blocks, or block difficulty.

+As a sharded blockchain, the structure of NEAR blocks is also different.
+In Ethereum, blocks have transactions.
+In NEAR, blocks have chunks, and chunks have transactions.

+`near-web3-provider` has been adapted to follow the [Ethereum JSON RPC API](https://github.com/ethereum/wiki/wiki/json-rpc) and its [`web3` equivalents](https://web3js.readthedocs.io/en/v1.2.4/web3-eth.html#) as closely as possible.
+Where there are no equivalents, empty values have been passed through.
+Other return values have been adapted to account for the difference in block structure (for example, the root of the transaction trie comes from a chunk rather than a block).

+Mining, hashrates, `ssh,` and `db` methods are not supported.

+### Limitations

-* Any call that accepts blockHeight as an argument will function as `latest`,
-  regardless of the actual argument.
+* [Any call](https://github.com/ethereum/wiki/wiki/json-rpc#the-default-block-parameter) that has an extra default block parameter will function as `latest`, regardless of the actual argument.
 This is a Near RPC limitation.
 * `eth_call` does not support `from` or `value` arguments.
 This is a Near RPC
   limitation.
 * `eth_estimateGas` will always return `0x0`.
 Near RPC does not seem to support